Kshitijknk07/TitanGate/README.md

 The following features are planned for future releases:

-- **🔐 Authentication**: Implementing secure authentication methods (such as JWT tokens) to ensure only authorized users can access certain routes.
 - **⚙️ Load Balancing**: Distributing incoming traffic evenly across multiple backend services to ensure high availability and better resource utilization.
 - **⚡ API Analytics**: Integrating detailed analytics and logging to track request metrics, API performance, and error rates.
 - **🔄 API Versioning**: Managing different API versions to maintain compatibility with older clients while allowing new features to be introduced.